Mounting pressure from governments, regulators, industry, investors and customers has driven ESG to the very top of today’s business agenda.

 We are now seeing increased engagement by regulators to align around a more unified approach to ESG.
 And if regulation is the driver of change, then data will play a key role in delivering the traceability, transparency and insights to validate the ESG credentials of a company, a stock, or an investment strategy.

 Financial institutions will need to embrace high volume data processing, drawing upon machine learning and artificial intelligence and leveraging data analysis and harvesting via smart analytics.
 The scale and complexity of managing and storing data means cloud technologies may also need to be considered as they look to map an optimal path forward to a future model of sustainable finance.

-In our first webinar we will assess the rise of ESG and how global regulation is driving change and harmonisation across geographies.
-Bringing together an array of expert perspectives, in the session will offer a lively and thought-provoking exploration of the key issues.
+In our first webinar we assess the rise of ESG and how global regulation is driving change and harmonisation across geographies.
+Bringing together an array of expert perspectives, the session offers a lively and thought-provoking exploration of the key issues.

 What is the role of a public firm in a free market?
 Traditionally, the answer would be to maximize value for its shareholders.

 This still holds true, but there are now a much broader range of considerations for firms to meet, such as ESG factors, which have developed to a point where they are driving inflection in supply and demand.

 M +49 172 746 7502